Ever thought about taking an eye test? Take it here!

 Monoyer's Eye Chart

-In order to measure your eyes, you can make use of an eye test.
-The first inventor of the decimal eye test was Ferdinand Monoyer.
+In order to test your eyesight, you need to take an eye test.
+The inventor of the first decimal eye test was Ferdinand Monoyer.
 The French ophthalmologist created his famous Monoyer Eye Chart in 1872 and provided a unit of measurement for the optical power of a lens, called a dioptre.
 Each row of letters in different sizes represents a different dioptre – the unit that is still in use today.

 A dioptre is a unit of measurement of the optical power of a lens or curved mirror, which is equal to the reciprocal of the focal length measured in metres (that is, 1/metres).
 It is thus a unit of reciprocal length.
 For example, a 3-dioptre lens brings parallel rays of light to focus at 1⁄3 metre.
 Optical power of the human eye is 58 D.